openintegrationhub/Data-and-Domain-Models/CONTRIBUTING.md

 * __Every OIH Data Record is defined by a Generalization relation__ (_OIHDataRecord_ is modelled as the superclass of the respective sub-model, s.
 [5.
 Example: the Order aggregate](#5-example-the-order-aggregate)).
 * __Property types may, but must not be declared__ in the diagrams as the main purpose of these diagrams is to clarify the structure of an OMDM.

-* Following the Domain-Driven-Desin all _standalone_ objects (such as _person_ and _organization_ within the address model) should be coloured in yellow
+* Following the Domain-Driven-Design all _standalone_ objects (such as _person_ and _organization_ within the address model) should be coloured in yellow
 * Other attributes should be coloured in blue (See: [Address model](/MasterDataModels/Addresses#uml-diagram))